Troubleshooting and Frequently Asked Questions (FAQs)

 Your Star Reading student capacity limit determines how many students can take the test during your subscription.
 Your school or district purchased this capacity with the software.
 Capacity can be viewed on the View Subscriptions & Capacity page.

 If you reach your student capacity limit, students who have not yet tested during this subscription period will not be allowed to take the test.
-Star Reading will notify you that you have reached the student capacity limit.
+Star Reading will show the student a message: "You can't use Star Reading right now.
+The current class is full."

 If you need to increase the limit, or reallocate the existing capacity, contact Renaissance Learning.
 After your order is complete, your capacity limit will be increased or reallocated for you by Renaissance Learning.